Brunoazzireluto/Brunoazzireluto/README.md

 <br>

-- 💼 I work as a Mid Fullstack Developer at R2sis
+- 💼 I work as a mid fullstack developer at R2sis

 - 💻 Learning Typescript and Node